anim8js/anim8js/README.md

 # anim8js
 The ultimate javascript animation library.
-Animate everything - from objects to HTML elements.
+Animate everything - from HTML elements to objects like circles, sprites, or skeletons.

 It's as easy as `anim8( button ).play('tada ~0.5s 1.5s x4 z100ms ease-inout')` - which plays the `tada` animation
 in 1.5 seconds after waiting 0.5 seconds 4 times with a 100 ms break in between using the easing function `ease-inout`.